danielhstahl/levy-functions/index.md

 Parameter | Description
 --------- | -----------
 ALGORITHM | The option pricing algorithm to use.
-Options are "fangoost", "carrmadan", and "fsts".
+Options are "fangoost" and "fsts".

 # Put